 Then there’s the attorney who’s also a marathoner.
-In 2009, he was wearing a fitness tracker while training and it came to him that there were not many lawyers specializing in digital privacy (this was almost a decade ago).
+In 2009, he was wearing a fitness tracker while training and it came to him that there were not many lawyers specializing in digital privacy (this was over a decade ago).
 He’s focused his practice on small and medium-sized companies that don’t have the financial and security resources that big companies do to protect customer data privacy.

 Some of the rewards of building a niche law practice include: